jpswade/jpswade.github.io/_posts/2014-07-23-remote-desktop-connection-logon-to-black-screen.md

 When this menu appears, you can press cancel or &#8220;Start Task Manager&#8221;, which should bring it back to life.

-If that doesn&#8217;t work, try disconnecting and reconnecting.
+If that doesn't work, try disconnecting and reconnecting.

-Failing that, I&#8217;ve found that sometimes, in &#8220;Options&#8221;, if you untick the &#8220;Persistent bitmap caching&#8221; under the &#8220;Experience&#8221; tab you&#8217;ll find yourself being able to connect without a blank screen.
+Failing that, I've found that sometimes, in &#8220;Options&#8221;, if you untick the &#8220;Persistent bitmap caching&#8221; under the &#8220;Experience&#8221; tab you'll find yourself being able to connect without a blank screen.